 We selected 10 matching techniques, 9 character-level measures, and 2 q-gram measures.
 This gave us $(10 \times (9+2)) = 110$ soft token-level measures in total.
-We also considered exact match at the character level
+We also considered exact match at the character level and the semantic measure Word2Vec as references.
+We therefore had 143 different combinations in our experiments, of which 52 exist and 91 are novel (see Table 8).

-Word2Vec model, provided by Google9, has been trained using the English language (US).
+Word2Vec model, provided by Google,1 has been trained using the English language (US).
 We slightly modified the model so that it outputs value 0 (instead of infinite) if a word cannot be recognized and value 1 if two words are equal, even if they are not recognized.
 Without this modification, infinite values would appear during the calculation of soft similarity.

-All string characters were converted to lowercase as a pre-processing step in all tests because it can have positive effect on the accuracy (Uysal and Gunal, 2014).
+All string characters were converted to lowercase as a preprocessing step in all tests because it can have positive effect on the accuracy (Uysal & Gunal, 2014).
 We also suppressed the spaces in the beginning and at the end of the strings if there were any.